adaptris-labs/interlok-installer-cmd/README.md

 ## Usage

-There is a script called 'interlok-installer' or 'interlok-installer.bat' for Windows users in the 'bin' direactory to start the installer.
+There is a script called 'interlok-installer' or 'interlok-installer.bat' for Windows users in the 'bin' directory to start the installer.

 ```
 ./interlok-installer -DinterlokDistDirectory=/opt/Adaptris/Interlok